-We use a range of engagement and communication methods that suit the purpose and type of project we are consulting on.
+We use a range of engagement and communication

+methods that suit the purpose and type of project we are consulting on.
 We consider the impact of the proposed project, complexity, risk, timing and the range of stakeholders involved.
-Information should be in plain language, easily accessible, and in a form that facilitates community participation.
+Information should be in plain language, easily accessible, and in a form that makes it easy for people to participate.